 INTRODUCTION

-An increasing amount of therapies is nowadays available to treat asthma, which is the most common chronic childhood disease.
-However, inhaled corticosteroids (ICS) are still the most prescribed and effective controller medication for this disease [1, 2].
-While most asthmatic children treated with ICS show an improvement of their symptoms, 30-40% do not respond to this medication [3].
-Moreover, 10-15% of the children treated with ICS experience worsening of asthma exacerbations despite regular use of this medication or can even suffer adverse effects [3].
+Asthma remains the most common childhood chronic disease.
+While there are increasing therapeutic options, inhaled corticosteroids (ICS) are still the most commonly prescribed, and effective, controller medication for this disease [1, 2].
+The majority of asthmatic children treated with ICS show an improvement in symptoms, but30-40% do not respond [3].
 Substantial differences in response to asthma treatment with ICS have also been reported among different populations and ethnic groups [3, 4].
-However, molecular mechanisms underlying non-ICS-responsiveness among individuals and populations remain unknown [5].
+While adherence is well recognized as a reason for treatment failure, it can occur despite optimal usage.

-The aforementioned variability in ICS response has been suggested to be the result of the interaction of clinical phenotypes, ancestry, environmental and genetic factors, among others [6, 7].
+Beyond adherence, the variability in ICS response has been suggested to be the result of the interaction of multiple factors including clinical phenotypes, ancestry, environmental, and genetic factors [6, 7].
 A high contribution of the individual genetic composition in ICS response has been attributed through heritability estimates of 40-60% [8].
-However, to date, the number of genetic markers identified to be involved in ICS response is limited and they are not sufficient to predict ICS responsiveness [9].
-Therefore, the findings from genetic studies have not provided a real improvement in asthma management in clinical practice [9, 10].
+However, to date, the number of genetic markers identified to be involved in ICS response is limited and they are not sufficient to predict if an individual will achieve control of their asthma using ICS [9].
+Furthermore, there has been little exploration of potential molecular mechanisms related to variabale asthma control in those using ICS [5].

-Pharmacogenetics and pharmacogenomics have been the most predominant fields of ICS response research.
-In this respect, only a few studies have attempted to identify markers involved in asthma treatment response with ICS using data from other omic sources apart from genomics [9].
-Nevertheless, the substantial power of these strategies to provide insights about asthma treatment response mechanisms has been demonstrated [9, 11], especially when several -omics layers are integrated [12].
-To our knowledge, multi-omic studies of ICS response in asthma patients are scarce [13, 14].
-Hence, there is a need for studies integrating data from different -omics sources to identify novel biomarkers that could predict ICS response in asthma patients.

-A broad spectrum of molecular mechanisms of action has been attributed to glucocorticosteroids (GCs), though many of them could be summarized into the reduction of one of the major clinical characteristics of asthma, which is airways inflammation [2], through regulation of gene transcription [15].
+A broad spectrum of molecular mechanisms of action has been attributed to glucocorticosteroids (GCs), though many of them involve reduction of airway inflammation [2], through regulation of gene transcription [15].
 Several cell types have been suggested to be the source of inflammatory mediators in asthma such as structural airways cells, including fibroblasts, epithelial cells, airway smooth muscle (ASM), endothelial, and epithelial cells [15].
 Nevertheless, the action of GCs on other important asthma subphenotypes has been described, including airway muscle contractility, hyperresponsiveness, and bronchodilation [16, 17].
 Therefore, it has been suggested that epithelial and ASM cells may be the major targets of GCs [18, 19], in addition to inflammatory cells (e.g.: eosinophils, lymphocytes, mast, and dendritic cells), but to a lesser extent [15].
 ASM cells are involved in the major asthma-related phenotypes, though the specific molecular mechanisms of action of GCs on ASM cells are not well known [20].
 A few studies have recently explored the transcriptome of ASM cells in response to GCs treatment by applying next-generation sequencing techniques to the analysis of the transcriptome (RNA-seq) [20, 21].
 In the present study, we aimed to identify novel markers involved in response to GCs by integrating transcriptome data obtained from ASM and peripheral blood mononuclear cells (PBMCs) with genomic data from patients with different patterns of ICS response.

 METHODS